 Each year the MG Patrick H. Brady Battalion conducts 3 major training events and 3 minor training events.
 These events take place over the course of a weekend and occur at JBLM.

 Fall FTX is the first training event of the year.
-It is an opportunity for new cadets and returning cadets to build relationships and get in the grove of the new school year through various activities that test teamwork and personal endurance.
+It is an opportunity for new cadets and returning cadets to build relationships and get in the groove of the new school year through various activities that test teamwork and personal endurance.
 Cadets spend the weekend at Joint Base Lewis McChord (JBLM), complete the physically demanding confidence course and compete in a squad and platoon competition on the obstacle course.
 Cadets may also get experience at the rappel tower, learning how to make a harness called a swiss seat from a long rope that is secure enough to rappel from the 30 ft tower.

 The winter FTX focuses on land navigation taking cadets to the woods of JBLM to test their skills at map reading, terrain association, compass reading, and pace counting.
 Cadets are given a certain number of points to find in a limited number of hours during the day and at night.